dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

 -----------------------

 The reformatted data contains new columns, based on the type of plot and line type.
-Formats fall into six categories:
+Formats fall into the following categories:

     .. dropdown::  by statistic name, statistic value and confidence values